 This loss regulates the transformation of each Gaussian $g$ on face $f_g$.
 When unbinding weight $\mathcal{W}$ is high, indicating likely topology changes, the loss term weight becomes small, allowing larger transformations and effectively unbinding the Gaussian from its face.

 In regions experiencing significant topology changes, we not only allow existing Gaussians to detach but also introduce new ones.
 As shown in~\cref{fig:pipeline} (d), for faces where unbinding weights exceed a threshold, we duplicate their associated Gaussians.
-These newly introduced Gaussians are also unbound and governed by the unbinding regularization loss in~\cref{eq:unbind_loss}, allowing them to move independently from the original mesh.
+These newly introduced Gaussians are also unbound and governed by the unbinding regularization loss in~\cref{eq:unbind_loss}.